-I. A. The Supreme Court has made clear that any law whose "purpose and practical effect" are "to suppress speech" based on content requires "heightened scrutiny" under the First Amendment.
+I. The Supreme Court has made clear that any law whose "purpose and practical effect" are "to suppress speech" based on content requires "heightened scrutiny" under the First Amendment.
 Sorrell v.
 IMS Health Inc., 131 S. Ct.
 2653, 2663-64 (2011).
 The no-surcharge statute is such a law.
 It does not regulate what merchants may do: They may charge different prices for cash and credit, set at whatever amounts they wish.
 The law regulates only what merchants may say: Framing the price difference as a cash "discount" is favored; framing it as a credit "surcharge" is illegal.
 As every other court to consider these laws has recognized, "the difference between a cash discount and a credit-card surcharge makes no difference in the price a customer must pay when using either cash or a card; it is a matter of semantics, not economics."
 ROA.410.
 The law's practical effect, in other words, is to suppress speech.

 That was also its purpose: The statute was enacted at the behest of the credit-card lobby (which worried that surcharges "talk against" the industry), while consumer-advocacy groups opposed the law because of its regulation of "semantic differences" and the effect that has on consumers.
 ROA.282, 285.
-And the law was openly justified based on the surcharge label's ability, "even if only psychologically," to "encourage desired behavior."
+And the law was openly justified based on the surcharge label's ability, "even if only psychologically," to "encourage[] desired behavior."
 ROA.310.

 It is no answer to say, as the district court did, that the law is just a restriction of a "pricing practice."
 ROA.441.
 That ignores the distinction that gave birth to the commercial-speech doctrine in the first place: "Pricing is a routine subject of economic regulation, but the manner in which price information is conveyed to buyers" (through signs, labeling, and advertisements, for example) is "quintessentially expressive."
 Expressions, 975 F. Supp.
 2d at 445.
-If a state wants to restrict the way in which merchants may communicate "price information" to consumers-while not regulating the prices the merchant actually charges-it may do so only if it can satisfy First Amendment scrutiny.
+If a state wants to restrict the way in which merchants may communicate "price information" to consumers-while not regulating the prices the merchant actually charges-then the state may do so only if it can satisfy First Amendment scrutiny.
 Va.
 Bd. of Pharmacy v.
 Virginia Citizens Consumer Council, Inc., 425 U.S. 748, 770 (1976).

-B. The no-surcharge statute fails Central Hudson scrutiny: It does not directly advance an interest in promoting consumer welfare, is riddled with exceptions that undermine any such interest, and is far broader than necessary to address any risk of deception, which is prohibited by false-advertising laws anyway and could be easily addressed by simple disclosure requirements.
+Texas's no-surcharge statute cannot withstand scrutiny under Central Hudson.
+The statute does not directly advance any interest in preventing consumer deception or promoting consumer welfare, is riddled with exceptions that undermine the legitimacy of those aims, and is far broader than necessary to address any risk of deception, which is prohibited by false-advertising laws anyway and could be easily addressed by a simple disclosure requirement.